RENCI/adda_for_floodwater/README.md

 19 Oct 2023
 Blanton/RENCI

 ADDA generates smooth surfaces of an error field, computed between NOAA / NOS observations and corresponding ADCIRC output.
 It does this by computing the average errors from time series of errors at each specified NOAA gague location and building a nearest-neighbor-based model to calculate the surface values at all ADCIRC grid nodes.
 The surface is constrained by including offshore and land "control points".
+NOAA / NOS gauge observations are retrieved using the noaa-coops python package.
+Surfaces are generated with the

 Currently, ADDA requires a specific python environment, but will eventually be embedded in the "thirdparty" section of the Floodwater package.